Maria Bueno: Tennis career

 Bueno won the singles title at Wimbledon three times and at the U.S. Championships four times.
 She was a singles finalist at the Australian Championships and the French Championships, losing both finals to Margaret Smith.
 Bueno reached at least the quarterfinals in each of the first 26 Grand Slam singles tournaments she played.
 This streak ended at Wimbledon in 1967 when she lost in the fourth round because of an arm injury.

 As a doubles player, Bueno won twelve Grand Slam championships with six different partners.
 In 1960, she became the first woman to win the women's doubles title at all four Grand Slam tournaments in the same calendar year, partnered with Christine Truman at the Australian Championships and Hard at the French Championships, Wimbledon, and the U.S. Championships.

 Her playing career was affected by various arm and leg injuries.
 She played only intermittently after 1968; her final tournament win was the Japan Open in 1974, her only professional win.
 She retired from playing in 1977.

 Her playing style was described as bold and aggressive; she had a hard serve, was a strong volleyer, and often came into the net.
 Bud Collins described her as "incomparably balletic and flamboyant".
 She did not use a coach, and attributed her speed on the court to training with men.
 The American player Billie Jean King acknowledged her as an influence.
 She was also known for her on-court style, wearing tennis dresses designed by Ted Tinling.

 Later career

 Bueno worked as a commentator for SporTV, a Brazilian cable television sports channel.

 Death

 Bueno died on 8 June 2018, aged 78, at a hospital in São Paulo, Brazil, where she had been admitted for mouth cancer.
-One obituary states she was diagnosed in 2016 with virulent Merkel-cell carcinoma, a rare and highly aggressive skin cancer.
+She was diagnosed in 2016 with virulent Merkel-cell carcinoma, a rare and highly aggressive skin cancer.
 A minute's applause in honour of Bueno was held as a tribute before the Women's Singles final at the 2018 French Open the day after her death.